ljensen505/ChessPvP/README.md

 Getting Started
 ------------
-There are two Python modules you'll want to have installed, along with Python3.
-Other modules are used, but are built-in

-`pip install pygame` <br>
+Create a virtual environment in the main directory `python3 -m venv venv` or with your preferred method.
+Followed by:
+`activate your venv`
-`pip install colorama` <br>
+`pip install -r requirements.txt` <br>

-The colorama module might not be necessary if you only run `game.py`, but is used extensively for terminal interactions with the backend.

 The project contains several files, which are described as follows:
-- `game.py` The main file for playing the game
+- `main.py` The main file for playing the game
 - `server.py` A very simple server which allows the pickle file to be shared over the local network
 - `pieces.py` Various classes for each Chess piece
 - `board.py`  A class for creating the board.
 Only used for backend testing.